 At ICMHS, popular certificate programs include Public Health, Community Health, and Nutrition.
 Graduates from these programs are immediately employable as community health workers or assistants, but more importantly, they can progress into diploma programs without starting from scratch.

 These programs typically run for three years, balancing classroom theory with clinical or community practice.
-Some of the most sought-after diplomas at ICMHS are in Nursing, Clinical Medicine, Nutrition and Dietetics, and Public Health.
+Some of the most sought-after diplomas at ICMHS in Nursing, Clinical Medicine, Nutrition and Dietetics, and Public Health.

 Graduates at this level can go directly into the workforce - hospitals, NGOs, and county health programs actively hire diploma holders - or they can take the next step and enroll in degree programs.